henrikmathiesen/sql-with-mysql/README.md

 #### RIGHT OUTER JOIN

 Returns row including NULL values (no match) in left side table of the RIGHT OUTER JOIN expression.

+### CRUD

+Should really be ISUD: INSERT INTO, SELECT, UPDATE, DELETE FROM

+#### INSERT INTO

+Can only insert into one table per INSERT INTO, NOT NULL columns must recieve data.
+Can insert multiple rows.

+INSERT INTO Games
+(Name, Rating)
+VALUES
+('Foo', 10), ('Bar', 9); -- Inserted 2 rows into Games

+#### UPDATE

+Change 1 or more columns in a table.
+Without a WHERE caluse, all rows will be affected.

+UPDATE Games as g
+SET g.Rating = 9
+WHERE g.id = 1;

+#### DELETE FROM

+Deletes, permanently, be careful.
+Only 1 table at a time allowed.
+Without a WHERE caluse, all rows will be deleted.

+Since delete is permanent, it could be useful to use a Transaction (which are reversable).

+START TRANSACTION; -- execute this
+DELETE FROM Games; -- then this
+COMMIT; or ROLLBACK; -- then this

+DELETE FROM Games as g
+WHERE g.id = 2;

+DELETE FROM Games as g
+WHERE g.id IN(1,2,3,4);